replicatedhq/help-center/content/docs/packaging-an-application/docker-swarm.md

 There are some additional [template functions](/docs/packaging-an-application/template-functions#swarm) available when running in Swarm mode.

 ### Secrets and Configs
 Replicated supports secrets and configs through the use of [template functions](/docs/packaging-an-application/template-functions/).
-It is possible to request a secret from the user using a combination of config settings and the `ConfigOption` [template function](/docs/packaging-an-application/template-functions/#configoption).
+It is possible to request data from the user using a combination of config settings and the `ConfigOption` [template function](/docs/packaging-an-application/template-functions/#configoption).
 For more information on configuring the replicated settings screen see the [docs](/docs/packaging-an-application/config-screen/) on customizing the Admin Console settings page.
-See below for an example of creating a secret in your application.
+See below for an example of creating secrets and configs in your application.

 ```yaml
 # kind: replicated